Skip to main content

 3. The import regime , applicable to distance sales of goods imported from third countries or territories.

-As a consequence of the previous changes, the "Mini Single Window" is now called “Single Window” or “One-Stop Shop” (OSS) and the “Import One-Stop Shop” (IOSS), becoming included in the single window from July 1, 2021, in addition to telecommunications, radio or television services and those provided electronically to end consumers, the following operations:
+As a result of the above changes, the "Mini One-Stop Shop" is now called “Single Window” or “One-Stop Shop” (OSS) and the “Import One-Stop Shop” (IOSS), being included in the one-stop shop from July 1, 2021, in addition to telecommunications, radio or television broadcasting services and those provided electronically to end consumers, the following operations:

 2. Distance sales of imported goods.

-3. All services provided to final consumers by businessmen or professionals not established in the Community.
+3. All services provided to end consumers by entrepreneurs or professionals not established in the Community.

 4. All services provided to final consumers by entrepreneurs or professionals established in the Community but not in the Member State of consumption.